Have you ever wondered about how your credit score is calculated? You are not alone!

 If you have ever applied for a credit card, personal loan, car loan, or mortgage, then you must know that the lender pulled up your credit bureau file and used your credit score to assess your creditworthiness.

-Factors that are usually considered by lenders and credit bureaus when calculating credit scores are similar.
+Factors usually considered by lenders and credit bureaus when calculating credit scores are similar.
 In general, numerical weights are applied to various aspects of your credit file, and a formula is used to compute the final credit score.

 Five criteria utilized by FICO (a major credit score vendor used by most financial institutions) include: